rafay99-epic/Astro-Portfolio-Blog/src/content/projects/simplethread.md

     "Postman",
     "Test Magic",
   ]
-ProjectRanking: "3"
+ProjectRanking: "7"
 ProjectCategory: ["Mobile Apps"]
 ---

 **Simple Thread** is a powerful yet straightforward chat application that leverages **Flutter** for a clean, cross-platform user interface and **Firebase** for secure, real-time data management.
 This open-source app focuses on offering an efficient and user-friendly messaging experience.
-Let’s dive into the key features, functionality, and the development process behind Simple Thread, and explore how you can get started with it.
+Let's dive into the key features, functionality, and the development process behind Simple Thread, and explore how you can get started with it.

 ### Key Features of Simple Thread